evmos/docs/docs/protocol/modules/inflation.md

 epochs according to the [Evmos Token Model](https://evmos.blog/the-evmos-token-model-edc07014978b) distribution to

+* Community Pool `50%`.
-* Staking Rewards `40%`,
+* Staking Rewards `50%`,
-* Team Vesting `25%`,
-* Usage Incentives: `25%`,
+* Usage Incentives: `0%`,
-* Community Pool `10%`.

-It replaces the currently used Cosmos SDK `x/mint` module.
+It replaces the Cosmos SDK `x/mint` module, that other Cosmos chains are using.

 The allocation of new coins incentivizes specific behaviour in the Evmos network.
-Inflation allocates funds to 1) the `Fee Collector account` (in the sdk `x/auth` module) to increase staking rewards, 2) the  `x/incentives` module account  to provide supply for usage incentives and 3) the community pool (managed by sdk `x/distr` module) to fund spending proposals.
+Inflation allocates funds to 1) the community pool(managed by sdk `x/distr` module) to fund spending proposals, and 2) the `Fee Collector account` (in the sdk `x/auth` module) to increase staking rewards.
+The now deprecated `x/incentives` module (3) does not accrue any tokens anymore.

 ## Contents